Locations:

 Nasopharynx

-Your nasopharynx is the top of your throat (pharynx), connecting your nose to your respiratory system.
-It contains adenoids, which help prevent infection.
-Also, your eustachian tubes connect from your ears to your nasopharynx, draining fluid and balancing pressure.
+Your nasopharynx is the top part of your throat (pharynx), connecting your nose to your respiratory system.
+It contains your adenoids, which help prevent infection.
+Your nasopharynx also contains part of your eustachian tubes, which drain fluid from your ears.
 Conditions that affect your nasopharynx include the common cold and enlarged adenoids.

 Overview

-Your nasopharynx connects your nasal passages to the rest of your respiratory system.
+Your nasopharynx is the top part of your throat.
+It connects your nasal passages to the rest of your respiratory system.

 What is the nasopharynx?

 Your nasopharynx is the top part of your throat (pharynx).
 It’s a muscular, box-shaped passageway behind your nose, just above the roof of your mouth.
-Your nasopharynx allows air to pass from your nose into your windpipe and eventually into your lungs.
+Your nasopharynx allows air to pass from your nose into your windpipe (trachea) and eventually, into your lungs.

 Advertisement